madve2/dance-of-bullets/ReadMe.md

 :heavy_check_mark: | Complex and highly customizable (composable, even) bullet patterns.
 :heavy_check_mark: | Special abilities: slow-down time and "rain of bullets".
 :heavy_check_mark: | A sophisticated, XAML-based level format with a huge focus on flexibility, reusability and extensibility.
 After reading the documentation (coming soon...) it should be easy to create new enemies, bosses and complete levels (even campaigns) without programming knowledge / modifying the code.
+:heavy_check_mark: | *NEW in Bullet Bash Edition:* Self-adjusting difficulty – the longer you fly without getting hit, the quicker the game becomes.
+In turn, getting hit reduces the speed, allowing you to catch your breath.
+:heavy_check_mark: | *NEW in Bullet Bash Edition:* Scoring!
+Shooting down enemies will now award you with delicious points depending on their toughness and the current difficulty level.

 :lipstick: | Code quality
 ---|---